DIA & High School Diploma

 The German International Abitur is received after completion of a multilingual scholastic program culminating in oral and written examinations in both German and English.
 In addition, students must undergo a review of scholastic projects by a teacher colloquium, in which special attention is paid to the student’s particular understanding of covered subject matter.

-With a German International Abitur (DIAP) which has later been revised and rennamed to DIA, students are eligible to apply for admission to all German universities as well as to universities around the world.
+With a German International Abitur (DIAP) which has later been revised and renamed to DIA, students are eligible to apply for admission to all German universities as well as to universities around the world.
 It therefore offers students a unique advantage over those with just a “normal” Abitur diploma.